Skip to main content

 Remember to consider the impact of streamlining on other interconnected workflows to ensure a holistic approach.

-Before making any changes, referring back to your goals is crucial.
+Before making any changes, refer back to your goals.
 As yourself:

 • What was I hoping to achieve by streamlining?